-Getting Started with Thought Leadership Ads on LinkedIn
+Getting Started with Thought Leader Ads on LinkedIn

-Keep reading to learn more about how to demonstrate thought leadership on LinkedIn, why you should strongly consider testing Thought Leader Ads, and some best practices to increase the chances your investments pay off.
+Keep reading to learn more about how to demonstrate thought leadership on LinkedIn, why you should strongly consider using Thought Leader Ads, real-world examples of what effective ads look like, and some best practices to increase the chances your investments pay off.

 Executives can demonstrate thought leadership on LinkedIn by sharing valuable content that’s relevant to the industry and their audience.
 That might include insights, trends, and predictions, and it can also highlight products and services your organization is working on.